How to Write the Perfect Christmas Wish List

 It’s all too easy to go crazy with your wish list and forget about budgets.
 But you don’t want every item on your list to be expensive or you may have family members that can’t afford to get you anything on your wish list.

 To avoid this, consider including some affordable options on your list, like clothes, bath towels, and kitchen gadgets.
-If you’re doing a secret Santa with your friends, don’t forget to ask about the budget, so you know what the limit is for your wish list.
+If you’re doing a Secret Santa with your friends, don’t forget to ask about the budget, so you know what the limit is for your wish list.

 If you’ve been working on your wish list for a few months, it’ll likely end up being very long.
 While there’s nothing wrong with having a big wish list, know that you probably won’t get everything on it.